 Sleep Lab Manager Salary

 Sleep Lab Managers in the United States can expect to earn an average of $64K annually.
 Male Sleep Lab Managers are far more common among survey respondents than their female counterparts, who typically comprise less than one-third of the field.
 The majority of workers are highly satisfied with their job.
 Not all workers are lucky enough to have benefits; in fact, over a third are without coverage.
 Medical insurance is claimed by more than half and dental insurance is reported by about two-fifths.
+The data for this snapshot was collected from individuals who took PayScale's salary survey.

 Job Description for Sleep Lab Manager